BHP Billiton cost cuts boost profit, pave way for buyback

-MELBOURNE Global miner BHP Billiton (BHP.AX) (BLT.L) topped market forecasts with a 31 percent rise in first-half profit on Tuesday and hinted it may launch a share buyback in August, despite giving a cautious outlook on Chinese growth.
+MELBOURNE Global miner BHP Billiton topped market forecasts with a 31 percent rise in first-half profit on Tuesday and hinted it may launch a share buyback in August, despite a cautious outlook on Chinese growth.

-After saving an annualized $4.9 billion in costs, cutting capital spending and trimming debt, the world's biggest miner pointed to strong cash flows that would put it in a position to consider a big dividend hike and capital return to investors.
+After achieving annualised cost savings of $4.9 billion, slashing capital spending and trimming debt, the world's biggest miner pointed to strong cash flows that would put it in a position to consider a big dividend hike and capital return to investors.

-BHP and its rivals have been deferring projects, cost-cutting and selling assets for 18 months to satisfy shareholder demands for a bigger share of spoils from the mining boom.
-Rio Tinto (RIO.AX) (RIO.L) surprised with a 15-percent dividend hike last week.
+BHP and its rivals have been shelving projects, cutting costs and selling assets over the past 18 months to satisfy shareholders wanting a bigger share of spoils from the mining boom, with Rio Tinto surprising investors with a 15 percent dividend hike last week.

-Analysts welcomed improvements in BHP's coal business and its previously struggling aluminum, manganese and nickel arm, and said the company should be able to fund a buyback at the end of the financial year, possibly before Rio Tinto.
+Analysts welcomed improvements in BHP's coal business and its previously struggling aluminium, manganese and nickel arm, and said the company should be able to fund a buyback at the end of the financial year, possibly ahead of Rio Tinto.

 "Without a doubt, there is definitely a probability that they embark on additional capital management with the FY14 result," Deutsche Bank analyst Paul Young said.

-BHP said it expected to generate strong free cash flow which would help it pare net debt to about $25 billion by June 2014, a level at which Chief Executive Andrew Mackenzie has said the company would be willing to look at a capital return.
+BHP said it expected to generate strong free cash flow which would help it pare net debt to around $25 billion by June 2014, a level at which Chief Executive Andrew Mackenzie has said the company would be willing to look at a capital return for shareholders.

 "If we deliver that level of indebtedness towards the end of this financial year, I'll come back to you at the full year with the authority of our board to talk about future capital management that may be possible," Mackenzie told reporters.